-Anilda Ibrahimi, Albanian writer passionate about history, but in particular about her Albania, is a well-known contemporary writer, originally from Vlora and living at 23 years in Italy.
+Anilda Ibrahimi, Albanian writer passionate about history, but in particular of her Albania, is a well-known contemporary writer, originally from Vlora and who has lived in Italy for 23 years.

 The protagonists are two young people, Serbs and Kosovars who love each other and try to live in the war.

 We arrive today with his latest book Your name is a promise, where it recalls the tormented events of a family of Jews fleeing Nazi Berlin to King Zog's Albania.
 At the center the destinies of two sisters divided by history, lived in a rough and shattered framework that includes the post-war Tirana, the climate of the communist regime and its fall, to finally recompose itself to the present day.